Skip to content

 • Weed eaters

-The usage of gasoline near areas that have the potential for starting a fire is not safe.
-As mentioned above, the vapors of gasoline are denser than air and can travel.
-If you are near an open fire and pouring gasoline into a container, you are at high risk of starting a dangerous situation.
-Always use caution and be aware of your surroundings.
+It is not safe to use gasoline around fire, sparks, or other ignition hazards.
+Remember, the vapors of gasoline are denser than air, and can travel quickly.
+If you are near an open flame and begin pouring gasoline into a container, you are at increased risk of starting an accidental fire.

-Use Proper PPE
+5. Use proper PPE

-When you are handling gasoline and having to transfer it or fill containers, you should always use the proper PPE.
+When you are handling gasoline and have to transfer it or fill new containers, you should always use the proper PPE.
 Again, gasoline is a very volatile substance and should be handled with extreme care.
-The proper PPE that should be worn is:

 • Chemical gloves